 If an ASPC pastor officiates your wedding, he/she does so with the following understanding: A Christian wedding involves a community of family and friends who come together to seek God’s blessing upon the life-long promises made between two individuals who have chosen to enter into a loving, faithful marriage.
 If an ASPC pastor presides, your wedding will be an expression of your own faith and desire that God be an ongoing part of your lives together.
 The pastor will work with you to plan a worship service based on the Service for Christian Marriage of the Presbyterian Church (U.S.A.) with your unique personalities in mind.

 Pre-marital counseling is a requisite of all weddings presided by ASPC pastors.
-Rev. David Norse, Minister for Family Nurture and Discipleship, is available for pre-marital counseling for couples of all sexual orientations, family structures, cultures, and ages.
+A member of our pastoral staff is available for pre-marital counseling for couples of all sexual orientations, family structures, cultures, and ages.
 An optional component that explores the role of a faith community in your married life is available if you wish, but is not necessary.
 These sessions are offered on a sliding scale and serve as an invaluable pre-marital resource as you address issues such as finances, family dynamics, and mutual expectations in regard to children, sex, and vocation.
 If you would prefer to be referred to another therapist, or have a therapist you would like to conduct your pre-marital counseling, it must be approved by the presiding minister.
-Contact the Rev. David Norse, Minister for Family Nurture and Discipleship, with questions or for more details.

 Wedding rehearsals are customarily on the late afternoon or early evening the day before the wedding and are scheduled in consultation with your minister.
 The minister will ordinarily conduct the rehearsal with the assistance of the musician and sexton.
 Your entire wedding party, including family members involved in the processional or recessional, ushers, and readers, should be present for instructions.
 Rehearsals last no longer than 45 minutes.
 Should your wedding party be more than 20 minutes late, the rehearsal is canceled.
 Bring wedding programs along with the marriage license and individualized staff honorariums to the rehearsal.